searls/rubbycop/manual/caching.md

 ## Caching

-Large projects containing hundreds or even thousands of files can take a really long time to inspect, but RuboCop has functionality to mitigate this problem.
+Large projects containing hundreds or even thousands of files can take a really long time to inspect, but RubbyCop has functionality to mitigate this problem.
 There's a caching mechanism that stores information about offenses found in inspected files.